cgraber/GSPEN/README.md

 If you plan on making your own changes, make sure to include the `-e` flag.
 Run all scripts from the root directory.

 ## Data
 The (compressed) synthetic words datasets are included in the `data/` directory.
 The bibtex/bookmarks datasets can be downloaded [here](http://mulan.sourceforge.net/datasets-mlc.html).
 The script `data/arff2tensor.py` converts the raw data files into the form used by the training code; see `scripts/run_bibtex.sh` to see how to run this script.
 The bookmarks experiment script uses the data files provided by following the instructions listed [here](https://github.com/davidBelanger/SPEN/blob/master/MultiLabelClassification.md).
+Tagging data can be found [here](http://press.liacs.nl/mirflickr/mirdownload.html).